aminomancer/uc.css.js/README.md

 [Violentmonkey](https://addons.mozilla.org/firefox/addon/violentmonkey): An addon for running JavaScript in browser tabs.
 If you need to modify a particular website, this is the best way.
 This is overall the best GreaseMonkey-like addon for Firefox, in my opinion.

+[Invert Element Context Menu Item](https://addons.mozilla.org/addon/invert-element-menuitem): Add a new "Invert Element" context menu item.
+If you right click an element (for example an image) and click the menu item, it will invert the element's colors.
+I made this addon mainly for Dark Reader users.
+Sometimes Dark Reader will invert something to make it dark, but make it difficult to see in the process.
+Or sometimes I just wanna know what something looks like inverted.
+So, this can invert or uninvert any element.

 [SVG Gobbler](https://www.svggobbler.com): A new browser extension that can locate and retrieve all the SVG images/icons on a webpage.
 Very useful for CSS ricing, especially if you use a dark theme since you'll often need to turn dark icons into light icons.
 You don't strictly need this but it'll speed up the process.

 [Sidebar Always Loaded](https://github.com/thepante/SAL-Firefox): A very cool script that makes the sidebar more permanent and less intrusive.
 It's similar to my Floating Sidebar script but 100% standalone, 50% more elegant, and has ~25% more features.
 Compatible with [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig) or [Alice0775's loader](https://github.com/alice0775/userChrome.js/tree/master/72).